 My best friend, at that time, was Melissa.
 Because she was from a different school, she did not care about my fame.
 She liked me for me.
 However, one day, her behavior changed, suddenly.
 She told me she was receiving messages from an angel.
 She said she was pregnant with my baby - which was impossible - we hadn’t, even, kissed.
 She said it was a Mary-and-Joseph type of situation.
 To prove herself, she showed me the Biblical story of the rich man (Matt.
 19:16-30).

 In the story, Jesus asks a rich man to become a true disciple by giving away his property.
 The rich man refuses.
 Melissa argued that if I was a real follower of God then I should give away my property.
-If I did, the angel would speak to me and confirm that Melissa was telling the truth.
-But if I did not, then how could I know God's intentions?
+If I did, the angel would speak to me and confirm that Melissa was telling the truth, and I was, in fact, the father of her virgin-birthed child .
+But if I did not give away my possessions, then how could I know God's intentions?

 Of course, I refused to give away my property.
 Then, she said that, one day, I would be homeless and I would realize that she was telling the truth.